bgachara/bgachara.github.io/posts/browser-build.md

+---
-# How browsers work + How to build one
+title: How browsers work

-ref: `How browsers work`.
-Tali Garsiel
+description: Notes on that Tali Garsiel article
+date: 2023-07-01
+tags:
+  - browsers
+  - build one
+---
 ## Introduction

 - Browsers are the most widely used software.